cyclops-community/ctf/README.md

 To build the Python CTF library, execute `make python`.

-To install the Python CTF library via pip, execute `make python_install`.
+To install the Python CTF library via pip, execute `make python_install` (as superuser if not in a virtual environment).

 To uninstall, use `make uninstall` and `make python_uninstall`.